COMING SOON – In development

 Asylum and Immigration Tribunal

 A refusal of permission to remain by the UKVI will trigger a right of appeal to the Immigration Tribunal in only certain specific instances.
 These tend to be where the decision is a breach of a person's rights under the European Convention of Human Rights, the Geneva Convention for the Protection of Refugees, or rights that have accrued under European Union Law.
-It is vitally important that any information that is relevant to either of these claims are clearly set out at the stage of application so that the Home Office recognize that you have an appeal right.
-If a right of appeal arises, then it is vital for the appeal to be lodged within the time limits set out, and the reasons for challenging the decision to be clearly stated.

 The Immigration Tribunal is divided between two tiers.
 The first tier, is a Tribunal of fact.
 Although the lowest of all judicial tiers, it is the most important, as it is at this level , that the Judge decides what is true and what is not true.
 All superior courts are confined to settling questions of law.
 They are limited to identifying whether on the evidence given before the first Judge , he was fair or unfair in the way how he reached his conclusions.